ddozen/insights-1kv/web/templates/kusama/index.md

 Your total score at 1kv is the sum of several individual scores, multiplied by a small random factor.

-{{< alert icon="👉" text="Scores related to Gov 1 are decreasing in value over time since Gov 1 has been phased out on Kusama.
-These scores are indicated with a 💤 below." />}}

 | Score   | Explanation   | Points |
 | ----------- | ----------- |---|